demellj/x11wmgr/README.md

 This window manager delegates all control over to stdin.
 You communicate with it using JSON messages.
 It only supports a very limited set of commands, but the code should be easy to hack to add new functionality.

 This window manager is designed around two lists of *mapped* windows: *visible* and *hidden*.
-Windows are never mapped or unmapped, but simply moved between these two lists.
+Windows are never unmapped, but simply moved between these two lists.
 When the windows are restacked, the hidden windows are covered by a large window spanning the whole screen having a black background.
-The visible windows lay above it according to their z-index.
+The visible windows stacked above it according to their z-index.

 The following are the supported commands along with example input: